 M Public Affairs; FAICD

 John was the CEO of the Financial Services Council (FSC), which represents Australia's retail and wholesale funds management businesses, superannuation funds, life insurers, financial advisory networks, trustee companies and public trustees from 2009 to 2015.

 From 1996 to 2005, John was the Member for Pittwater in the NSW Parliament.
 In 2002, elected Leader of the Opposition – the youngest person ever to hold the role.

-John is the Chairman of UrbanGrowth NSW, a Director of NIA Pty Ltd and Chairman of Furlough House Retirement Village and The Broken Bay Institute.
+John is the Chairman of UrbanGrowth NSW, Chairman of Furlough House Retirement Village and The Broken Bay Institute.
 John is also the Patron of Kookaburra Kids, Sailability Pittwater, Bilgola Surf Lifesaving Club and Avalon Beach Surf Lifesaving Club.
 He is a Fellow of the Australian Institute of Company Directors (FAICD) and holds a Masters of Public Affairs (MPA) from the University of Sydney.

 In January 2014, John was made a Member of the Order of Australia (AM) for significant service to the community through representational roles with social welfare organisations, particularly Lifeline, to the business and financial sectors and to the Parliament of New South Wales.